A Reddit user is checking for the account shadowban status

 In 2015, Reddit's CEO Steve Huffman publicly stated that shadowbanning should be reserved for bots and that legitimate users should receive explicit notifications.
 Since then, Reddit has increasingly used account suspensions (which notify the user) for human rule-breakers, while keeping shadowbans active for automated spam detection.

 A Reddit shadowban is not the end of your Reddit presence — but it is a serious signal that something in your approach needs to change.
-Build genuine participation habits, follow the 90/10 rule, test your account regularly with a Reddit shadowban checker, and invest in karma building before attempting promotion.
-It is also worth understanding your Reddit Contributor Quality Score — CQS is a separate account health signal that Reddit uses to assess posting behavior in specific subreddits, and a poor CQS can cause your posts to be filtered in ways that closely resemble shadowban symptoms.
+Build genuine participation habits, follow the 90/10 rule, test your account regularly, and invest in karma building before attempting promotion.
+It is also worth understanding your Reddit Contributor Quality Score — a poor CQS can cause your posts to be filtered in ways that closely resemble shadowban symptoms.
+For professional-grade Reddit engagement, explore our services.

 Frequently Asked Questions